-After a year of Verizon’s fiber build out JAG began efforts to amend the NJ System Wide Franchise Agreement to plug the many loop holes that were hampering the delievery of PEG stations to residents.
+After a year of Verizon’s fiber build out JAG began efforts to amend the NJ System Wide Franchise Agreement to plug the many loopholes that were hampering the delievery of PEG stations to residents.
 Meetings were held with the chairman of the NJ Assembly Telcommunications and Utilities Committee.

-Effect of Statewide Franchising including panelists: Former FCC Commissioner, Gloria Tristani and NJ Assembly Telecommunications Chair, Assembleman Upendra Chivukula, NJ BPU Commisioner Joseph Fiordaliso and Washington DC attorney, Jim Horwood.
+Effect of Statewide Franchising including panelists: Former FCC Commissioner, Gloria Tristani and NJ Assembly Telecommunications Chair, Assembleman Upendra Chivukula, NJ BPU Commissioner Joseph Fiordaliso and Washington DC attorney, Jim Horwood.

 JAG was able to get a bill introduced by the NJ Assembly Telecommunications and Utilities Committee to support changes to the NJ State Wide Franchise Agreement.
-The committee voted in favor of the bill.
+The committee votes in favor of the bill.

 The JAG/ACM conference continued to grow with focus on two major issues; Tapeless Workflow and Content Distribution and Regulation and Enforcement: Role and responsibilities of state offices regarding cable TV issues including panelists Celeste Fasone, Director, Office of Cable Television, Commissioner Joseph Fiordaliso, NJ Board of Public Utilities, Christopher White, Deputy Public Advocate.

 Late in 2009 JAG kicked off a marketing campaign with a booth on the trade show floor at the NJ League of Municipalities Annual Conference.

-JAG launched its new web site, www.jagonline.org, with a number of features, embedded videos, and links to keep our membership informed about the work of the organization and related activities in the area of telecommunications.
+In 2010 JAG launched its new web site www.jagonline.org with a number of features, embedded videos, and links to keep our membership informed about the work of the organization and related activities in the area of telecommunications.

-JAG’s annual conference developed a new model to increase the outreach and success of the event though new partnerships.
+JAG/ACM annual conference developed a new model to increase the outreach and success of the event though new partnerships.
 Renamed The Eastern Region Community Media Conference, Power of Partners Version 1.0, the conference moved to a larger venue.
-Presentations by vendors became a major educational component of the conference as technology changes require stations to address changes in station workflow.
+Presentation by vendors became a major educational component of the conference as technology changes require stations to address changes in station workflow.

 JAG begins annual JAM Video Awards, recognizing excellance in video production.
 This program is for members and residents of New Jersey and adds to the many benefits available to members of JAG.

-JAG launched its conference web site, www.powerofpartners.org, and increased its conference partners to nine.
+JAG launched its conference web site www.powerofpartners.org and increased its conference partners to nine.
 The conference recorded its largest trade show with 55 vendors.
 We also added a pre-conference training day to the event and made the JAM Video Awards part of the banquet.

-JAG became the New Jersey chapter of The National Association of Telecommunications Officers and Advisors (NATOA).
-This marked a major change inJAG’s structure that expands it into all areas of telecommunications to include broadband, right-a-way, franchise fees, wired and wireless communications, and developing technology.
+JAG becomes the New Jersey chapter of The National Association of Telecommunications Officers and Advisors (NATOA).
+This marks a major change inJAG’s structure that expands it into all areas of telecommunications to include broadband, right-a-way, franchise fees, wireless communications, and developing technology.
 This opens membership to all municipalities in New Jersey regardless of whether or not they have a TV station.

-The National Association of Telecommunications Officers and Advisors’ Executive Director, Steve Traylor is conference keynote speaker.
+The National Association of Telecommunications Officers and Advisors’ Executive Director, Steve Traylor, is conference keynote speaker.
 NATOA is the premier local government professional association that provides support to its members on the many local, state, and federal communications laws, administrative rulings, judicial decisions, and technology issues impacting the

 The Jersey Access Group, through its student outreach program, hosted a student symposium allowing us to reach out to the educational community to allow students to fully experience our media conference.
 200 students from 12 area high schools and vocational schools, interested in the media field, were afforded the opportunity to participate in a day-long program that explored the many facets of a career in video production.
 The program included a special guest lecturer, NASA TV producer, Mike Bibbo and time to visit with over 50 exhibitors on our trade show floor.